AitoDotAI/aito-python-tools/docs/source/cli.rst

 .. note::

-  Convert from Excel only take file path instead of stdin
+  Convert from Excel only takes a file path instead of stdin

 Convert a single sheet of an excel file::